Care Management Strategy

 Notetaker for 8 sessions

-co-design session 2 mural board
+Co-design 2 board

 The prior associate interviews, the 2 co-design sessions, and the homework created hundreds of data points that expressed members' desire for increased digital engagement with their health insurers.
 We included these in a strategy deck that reviewed opportunities and steps for our client to implement new digital solutions.

-Developing strategy is usually outside of the scope of my role and expertise; however, my past experiences in user research enabled me to contribute to data synthesis.
+Developing strategy is usually outside of the scope of my role and expertise; however, my past experiences in user research enabled me to significantly contribute to data synthesis.

 Each participant had 5 sections to their profile: